easyakowe/cryptConv/README.md

 ## CryptConv
-App that utilizes API Calls to fetch exchange data onto a clean neumorphic UI using Flutter
+App that utilizes API Calls to fetch exchange data onto a clean neumorphic UI design with text animations and progress HUD using Flutter

 ### Screenshots